ifb-servicesNA/xsa-db-organisations/README.md

 Since this is a totally standalone db module, this can have a independant application lifecycle of it's own.
-All deployments should be patch incremented, so that the parent module can keep using older versions, in case of a backwards incomaptible change in this child module.
+All deployments should be patch incremented, so that the parent module can keep using older versions, in case of a backwards incompatible change in this child module is made.